Social Service Worker

 SOCW-1054Social Work in Mental Health 13

-During this course, service provision approaches to mental health will be explored.
+During this course, the fundamental service provision approaches to mental health will be explored.
+To be further developed in Mental Health II - SOCW-3031.
 Students will become knowledgeable about types of mental health problems, their causal factors, symptoms, and options for assessment and treatment.

 SOCW-1053Community Organization & Development 13

-This course offers an overview of community development principles, processes and practices with an emphasis on experiences of community organizing in North America.
-Students will become acquainted with the effects of larger social forces on undertaking social justice work at the community level and be introduced to practical models for community empowerment and social change in relation to a variety of issues and contexts.
-Students will have the opportunity to experience community-based learning about effective participatory action research methods.
+This course builds on the learnings students acquired in Foundations to Community Building SOCW 1057.
+It offers an overview of community development principles, processes and practices with an emphasis on experiences of community organizing in North America.
+Students will become acquainted with the effects of larger societal forces, undertaking social justice work at the community level and be introduced to practical models for community empowerment and social change in relation to a variety of issues and contexts.
+Students will have the opportunity to experience community-based learning and effective participatory action research methods.

 Group 2